humorless/replware/content/who.md

 I am **Laurence Chen**, and **REPLWARE** is my IT consulting company.

-My mission is simple: I want to bring productivity to people.
-Productivity can be improved in several categories, such as: software development, data analytics, debugging workflow, or strategy formulation.
+My mission is to empower technology professionals, especially CTOs, CIOs, and CDOs, enabling them to operate efficiently at the strategic level and communicate effectively with a high degree of clarity.

+As a technical professional, are you actively involved in strategic-level work?
+Perhaps you participate in daily strategic meetings within the company, possibly overseeing multiple subordinates.
+In terms of management, you harness the capabilities of individuals to enhance overall productivity.
+How about on the technical side?
+Are you fully utilizing the available technical resources?

-Most companies agree on higher productivity, but the way towards higher productivity, full of experiments and ambiguities, is sometimes intimidating.
-That is why you need me: I can collaborate with you, transfer necessary knowledge to your team, and thus achieve fast and sustainable results.
+This is where I come in.
+I can collaborate with you, impart necessary knowledge to both you and your team, and consequently, achieve rapid and sustainable results.